-1.11 Software Tools
+1.10 Software Tools

-The FBxConnect configuration software provides a series of wizards that allow you to perform configuration activities for the flow computer.
-You connect a PC running the FBxConnect configuration software to the flow computer using one of the communication ports or through a wireless connection.
+FBxConnect provides a series of wizards that allow you to perform configuration activities for the flow computer.
+You connect a PC running FBxConnect to the flow computer using one of the communication ports or through a wireless connection.
 You can then: